There are a number of different GameMaker Studio 2 subscription options, but which one is the best for me?

 Please be aware that does not permit you to create sharable executables of your games and there are a few other restrictions also, so for all the information, see this FAQ about the free licence.

-Note, you cannot use your free licence with any of our Steam products.
+Note, you cannot currently use your free subscription with any of our Steam products.

-Developer licences are ideal for hobby devs looking to expand their horizons, as well as for studios looking for a fast cross-platform tool to target the various different app stores.
-You can find a list below of the different Developer licences available:
+The Indie Subscription is ideal for devs looking to release their games on non-console platforms, as well as for studios looking for a fast cross-platform tool to target the various different app stores.
+You can find a list below of the export categories that are included:

-- Desktop -The Desktop licence lets you create games for Windows, macOS, and Ubuntu.
-Games made with this licence can be shared and played by anyone on a home computer, as well as uploaded to the many desktop games online stores, such as Steam, Humble or Itch.io.
+- Desktop Exports -The Desktop exports lets you create games for Windows, macOS, and Ubuntu.
+Games made with these exports can be shared and played by anyone on a home computer, as well as uploaded to the many desktop games online stores, such as Steam, Humble or Itch.io.

-- Web - The Web licence permits you to create HTML5 games, which is a technology standard supported by an array of popular browsers, such as Opera, Chrome, Safari, Edge, and Firefox.
-Games made with this licence can be hosted on your own webserver and played by any desktop or mobile user who accesses your site, plus you can publish on Itch.io, Newgrounds, or any other popular HTML5 game publishing site.
+- Web Export - The Web export permits you to create HTML5 games, which is a technology standard supported by an array of popular browsers, such as Opera, Chrome, Safari, Edge, and Firefox.
+Games made with this export can be hosted on your own webserver and played by any desktop or mobile user who accesses your site, plus you can publish on Itch.io, Newgrounds, or any other popular HTML5 game publishing site.

-- UWP - The UWP licence allows you to compile your games for the Microsoft Store, which supports Windows 10 PCs and even Xbox One through the Creators Program.
+- UWP Export - The UWP Export allows you to compile your games for the Microsoft Store, which supports Windows 10 PCs and even Xbox One through the Creators Program.
 Note that Microsoft no longer supports Windows 10 Mobile phones.

-Note that access to buy these licences and to see any of our console development documentation will require you to have already successfully signed up with the respective console manufacturer as a developer (links given below) and validated this information with us, at which time your account will be unlocked to allow access to the console(s) you validated only.
+Note that access to see any of our console development documentation will require you to have already successfully signed up with the respective console manufacturer as a developer (links given below) and validated this information with us, at which time your account will be unlocked to allow access to the console(s) you validated only.

 - PlayStation® - This licence gives you the power to test, debug and build games for the Sony PlayStation®4 and PlayStation®5 (register here).
 Please note, the Sony PlayStation®5 export is currently in closed beta but the full commercial launch is expected in March 2021.
 Developers using GameMaker to develop games for the PlayStation®5 and the PlayStation®4 generation will require either a GameMaker Studio 2 PlayStation or Ultimate license.